simonstaton/React-DOM-Parser/README.md

 	parser.parse(document.getElementsByTagName("BODY")[0]);

-It is also possible to retrieve a react components instance using the getByNode method
+To retrieve a react components instance use the getByNode method

 	var myReactComponentInstance = parser.getByNode(document.getElementById('modules-wrapper'));

+To check when parse is complete use the onParseComplete method

+	parser.onParseComplete(function(){
+		// Parse is complete and all components have been instantiated });